Japan is home to some of the world’s technological and engineering marvels.

 The shrine has ties to the Japanese Imperial family and perhaps that in part explains its opulence.
 The shrine’s structure follows what the Japanese call gongen-zuruki, a type of style in building Shinto shrines.

-The path towards Nezu Shrine is serene and beautiful, set against a backdrop of lush greenery, ponds of carp, and small pathways framed with rows of bright orange torii gates similar to the ones at the famous Fushimi-Inari Taisha in Kyoto.
+The path toward Nezu Shrine is serene and beautiful, set against a backdrop of lush greenery, ponds of carp, and small pathways framed with rows of bright orange torii gates similar to the ones at the famous Fushimi-Inari Taisha in Kyoto.

 View this post on Instagram